NateBowers/UCLA-data-processing/README.md

 This code was written and tested in python 3.13.1.
 See requirements.txt for the packages and the versions used.

-I *highly* recommend using a virtual enviornment for running this code.
+I *highly* recommend using a virtual environment for running this code.
 I like using [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) and [pyenv](https://github.com/pyenv/pyenv), but [venv](https://docs.python.org/3/library/venv.html) is easier to setup and use.

 # Capabilities